Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/freshness.md

 Support is coming soon to the [Spark](/reference/resource-configs/spark-configs) adapter.

 Freshness blocks are applied hierarchically:
-- A `freshness` and `loaded_at_field` property added to a source will be applied to all tables defined in that source
+- A `freshness` and `loaded_at_field` property added to a source will be applied to all tables defined in that source.
 - A `freshness` and `loaded_at_field` property added to a source _table_ will override any properties applied to the source.

 This is useful when all of the tables in a source have the same `loaded_at_field`, as is often the case.